grap/odoo-addons-company-wizard/README.md

 then, all the other modules are glue module, to handle extra settings required when other modules are installed.

-You could be interesting too by the following repositories:
+You could be interesting too by the following repositories :

 * [grap-odoo-business](https://github.com/grap/grap-odoo-business)
 * [grap-odoo-custom](https://github.com/grap/grap-odoo-custom)